-The best children’s books have the power to pull adult reader back towards childhood while helping younger readers (and listeners) expand their view of the world.
-This is no easy trick, but it feels natural when accomplished with grace.
-This is both why parents return to the books they loved as children and why the most transportive of those books tend to hold up decades later.
+The best children’s books have the power to pull adult readers back toward childhood while helping younger readers (and listeners) expand their view of the world.
+This is no easy trick, but when a story manages to transport everyone together, it’s pretty close to actual magic.
+This is why parents return to the books they loved as children and why the most transportive of those books tend to hold up decades later and become classics.

-Still, the tendency to reach for books from one’s own childhood leads many parents to skip over worthy new work.
-This is why Fatherly wanted to draw attention to the 50 of the greatest children’s books of the past decade (from 2007 to 2017).
-These are stories we — as well as librarians, bookstore owners, and children’s book aficionados we consulted — feel are modern classics capable of helping kids laugh, learn, think, imagine, dream, see, and embrace the world around them in new ways.
+Still, the tendency to reach for classic books from one’s own childhood leads many parents to skip over worthy new work.
+This is why Fatherly wanted to draw attention to 50 of the greatest children’s books of the past decade (from 2009 to 2019).
+With the help of librarians, teachers, bookstore owners, and children’s book aficionados, we’ve rounded up 50 modern classics that will help parents expand their view of the world, why helping kids to laugh, learn, think, imagine, dream, see, and embrace the world around them in new ways.

 A simple tale that’s a must-read for any budding environmentalist.
 Wandering through the city, a young boy named Liam stumbles upon a tiny, unloved garden.
 He decides to tend it, and does so with great care.
 His hard work pays off, as the tiny plot of green space eventually spreads through the entire city, brightening every block.

 It’s never too soon to present kids with a good dose of ambiguity.
 This genuinely funny story focuses on a character rendered exactly like the 19th-century drawing-turned-philosophical-debate-turned-internet-meme of a duck that looks like a rabbit … or is it the other way around?
 That’s where the simple joy of this book comes in, as two off-page narrators spend their times arguing about which creature it has to be.
 At the end, it doesn’t really matter does it?
 We’re allowed to see things differently.